 A project to promote the development of newborn hearing screening programs and provide technical assistance and resource information about the impact of early intervention with babies with hearing loss.

 The National Cued Speech Association supports effective communication, language development and literacy in individuals, families and children alike through the use of Cued Speech.

 Collects and provides information related to children and youth (ages 0-21) who are deaf-blind.
-DB-LINK also connects consumers of deaf-blind information to sources of information about deaf blindness, assistive technology, and deaf-blind people.
-DB-LINK is a collaborative effort involving the Helen Keller National Center, Perkins School for the Blind, and Teaching Research.
+The center connects consumers of deaf-blind information to sources of information about deaf blindness, assistive technology, and deaf-blind people.
+NCDB is a collaborative effort involving the Helen Keller National Center, Perkins School for the Blind, and Teaching Research.